dsasacramento/dsasacramento.github.io/_pages/resources/bylaws.md

 The Local Convention will be the highest deliberative body of the Local to amend its structure and decide the political priorities of the Local between Local Conventions.

-It shall be convened once in the first 6 months of every calendar year and requires a Voting Quorum.
+It shall be convened once per every calendar year and requires a Voting Quorum.

 Section 2.

-The Executive Committee is required to facilitate an annual Local Convention[*].
+The Steering Committee is required to facilitate an annual Local Convention[*].
 All convention rules shall be written by ad hoc working group, be posted to the entire membership 30 days in advance of a Local Convention, be amendable, and require ratification by 2⁄3 majority at the commencement of the Local Convention.

 ## Rules of the Local.